FrankMaseo/sturdy-airdrop-sybil-attacks/README.md

 Some upcoming improvements:
 * Grouping funding wallets in case of exchanges (i.e. wallets funded by Binance 1 and Binance 4)
-* Clustering on a rolling 1hour basis, to enable flagging wallets that would have made deposits at 6:58, 7:01 and 7:06.
-Currently we would only flag 2 wallets that deposited at 7:01 and 7:06.
+* ~~Clustering on a rolling 1hour basis, to enable flagging wallets that would have made deposits at 6:58, 7:01 and 7:06.
+Currently we would only flag 2 wallets that deposited at 7:01 and 7:06.~~ Addressed in the "Method 2" commit -> +~20 addresses flagged